A VIRTUAL REALITY ASSISTED SUICIDE FILM

 In May 2016 the film was shown to medical specialists, PhD researchers and right to die groups at a Euthanasia conference in Amsterdam.

-The film has currently been submitted to various international film festivals.
+The film is currently being submitted to various international film festivals.

 Style to the End is a short film commissioned by NOWNESS as part of their The Way We Dress series.